 - 1. Students may not receive end of year report cards. - 2.
-Students may not participate in graduation ceremony/activities. - 3.
-Students may not begin a new school year, without resolving any outstanding tuition PRIOR to a student permitted to attend school in the new year. - Exceptions may be approved only by the administration.
+Students may not participate in graduation ceremony/activities.

 TERMINATION

 In the event of non-payment in accordance with the terms of the tuition agreement, the school reserves the right to terminate the tuition agreement for default at any time.
 In the event of termination, the student(s) will not be permitted to continue attendance at school.
 The school may deny attendance immediately upon termination.